haroldopaulino/android_http_rest/README.md

 # Android HTTP REST Client

 Android HTTP REST Client is a modern Android application for manually testing HTTP endpoints from an Android device.
-The project has been refactored from a legacy XML/AppCompat implementation into a Jetpack Compose application using Material 3, a dark theme, and an MVI-style presentation layer.
+The project is a Jetpack Compose application using Material 3, a dark theme, and an MVI-style presentation layer.

 The behavior: choose an HTTP method, enter a URL, optionally add headers, optionally add variables, optionally include the current device latitude and longitude, optionally Base64-encode outgoing values, send the request, and review the response details.